-To mark the arrival of Spring, Dickinson New York presents In Bloom, featuring oil paintings and works on paper by leading names in American Impressionism including Metcalf, Hassam, Sargent and Chase.
+To mark the arrival of Spring, Dickinson New York presents In Bloom, featuring oil paintings and works on paper by leading names in American Impressionism including Metcalf, Hassam and Sargent.
 Two highlights, Willard Metcalf’s The Path and Childe Hassam’s Woman Reading (Portrait of Nellie Dubois Boyle), will be offered for sale for the first time in over 30 years.

 Metcalf’s friend Childe Hassam, likewise a leading figure in American Impressionist circles, initially made his reputation as a watercolorist.
 A visit to Europe taught him the importance of painting en plein air, and, in Woman Reading, Hassam depicts his friend, pupil and frequent model Nellie Dubois Boyle absorbed in a book on a grassy river bank.
 The work remained with the family of the sitter until the 1980s.

-In Bloom, which also features an important landscape by William Merritt Chase, will be on view at Dickinson New York, 980 Madison Avenue, from 22 March through 30 April.
+In Bloom will be on view at Dickinson New York, 980 Madison Avenue, from 22 March through 30 April.